mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 The idea of starting a kick at 600m out was out the window; I was just thankful to hold whatever I could.
 I did clock 49 seconds on the final 200m.

-For all of today's perceived suffering, I beat my time from [Halloween](ironman2021-44weeksout?sat) by 2 seconds.
+For all of today's perceived suffering, I did beat my time from [Halloween](ironman2021-44weeksout?sat) by 2 seconds.
 <!---->
 ### THE 200m SPLITS
 ![Pace Chart](/assets/jpg/pacechart-20201121.jpeg)